Oregano Essential Oil: Uses, Benefits, and Blends

 - Gamma-terpinene: Gamma-terpinene is a monoterpene that can be isolated from a number of essential oils including oregano oil.
 Studies show it to have an antioxidant effect, which means it is able to eliminate free radicals from the body.

 - Thymol: Thymol is a monoterpene and a natural derivative of cymene.
 It appears in high concentrations in thyme oil, as well as in lower concentrations in oregano.
 Historically it has a range of uses, including as an antiseptic, an antifungal, and even as a vermifuge (to treat intestinal parasites).
+Many oregano essential oil benefits are acquired with the help of this chemical component.

 - Linalool: Common uses of the plant metabolite linalool include its role as both an antimicrobial agent and a fragrance additive.

-Oregano Essential Oil for Wholesale Uses
+Oregano Essential Oil Uses: For Wholesale Purposes

 One important thing to note is that there is a significant difference between oil of oregano and oregano essential oil.
 Oil of oregano often comes in gel capsules or liquid droppers and is specifically meant to be taken internally.
 Oregano essential oil, on the other hand, is an extremely concentrated and very potent form of oil.
 You should never ingest it, or apply it topically without the use of a carrier oil.
 For the purpose of this article, we are referring to the essential oil version of oregano.

+The antibacterial use comes first to the list of oregano essential oil uses.
 Many infectious diseases are re-emerging due to the inability of current antibiotics to defend against bacteria.
 Bacteria are becoming resistant, which means it is necessary to come up with other effective means to combat them.
 In addition to the problems with antibiotics, many synthetic antibacterial agents are bad for the environment and can result in toxicological side-effects.
 Research indicates oregano oil to be an effective antimicrobial agent due to the constituents it contains.

 Use oregano oil as a key ingredient in natural cleaning supplies to make the best use of its antibacterial properties.

+Aromatherapy is another significant one in the oregano essential oil uses list.
 Studies indicate that oregano essential oil is a highly effective antioxidant.
 This is particularly true with oil coming from the plant’s flowers and leaves, such as that from VINEVIDA.

 One common way to achieve aromatherapy is to apply essential oils topically.
 Again, you should never apply essential oils directly to the skin.
 If you wish to use oregano essential oil for aromatherapy, you will need to dilute it first.
 You can use a carrier oil, or there is also the option to add the oil to your favorite products.
 Great options include lotions, shampoos, and conditioners.
 Regular use may help supply your body with the antioxidants it needs to fight free radicals in the body.
 Other potential benefits of oregano oil aromatherapy include relaxation, stress reduction, and improved sleep quality, among others.